Society for the Protection of Nature in Israel: Urban Branches

 Spearheading environmental activities in Israel's major metropolitan areas is integral to SPNI's overall endeavors.
 Field-based and hands-on, SPNI staff run urban eco-centers from which they work with residents to raise awareness of environmental issues and run educational activities for children, youth and adults to promote a sense of pride and belonging to the land.
 These centers also serve as the core from which SPNI assembles and coordinates grassroots activities, takes part in regional planning activities and promotes environmental issues with local government bodies.
 SPNI's major branches are located in Jerusalem, Tel Aviv, Be'er Sheva, Haifa and Modi'in.

 In 2011, the Russian government asked the organization to vacate its offices in Jerusalem in the Sergei Courtyard complex.

 Ecotourism

+SPNI is known for its network of field schools, named after their location: